 The world-wide efforts to contain this pandemic show how people can be mobilized.
 But why were we not mobilized to slow global warming?
 Alleviate poverty?
 Suicide and drug epidemics?
 War?
 Human trafficking?
 Obesity?
 Chronic stress?
 Why is the world coming together now, and not at other times when scientists and researchers sounded urgent alarms?
-A ‘novel’ virus could be calmly studied if people’s lives were localized.
-It would be easy to lock down infected areas without plunging entire nations into further dept. How much travel is recreational, compared to the migration, commuting, shipping and general transportation that is driven by capitalism?
-A huge consolidation of wealth and power is happening now.
+This pandemic should be about barter and family values, but instead we see a consolidation of wealth, not because of “them,” because of consumers’ inertia.
+A ‘novel’ virus could be calmly studied if people’s lives were inspired, activated and localized.
+It would be easy to lock down infected areas without plunging entire nations into further dept. How much travel is recreational, compared to the migration, commuting, shipping and general transportation that is driven by Capitalism?
+Those consolidating wealth would gladly give power back to the people, but who wants it?
+Who honors those worthy of honor?
 It would be easy to point fingers at those who stole money and land from others to build the global economic networks, and continue to do so, but at what point do we stop and notice who funds them, wishes to be like them?

-A pandemic is one very predictable and natural consequence of the global economy, one of the messes humanity has created, humanity, meaning me and you.
+A global pandemic is one very predictable and natural consequence of the consumer economy, one of the messes humanity has created, humanity, meaning me and you.
 Doing business with all parts of the world comes with benefits and costs.
-We have the world at our fingertips, convenience and cheaper prices, yet, in addition to the stressful lifestyle that international commerce forces on workers, “free trade” makes survival dependent on big monopolies, eliminates local systems and decreases access and dependence on the land, manual work and community.
-Multinational corporations evade national laws, and capitalism as we know it ensures dominance of the dollar.
-As the world “gets smaller,” it is important to ask ourselves, what is the impact of the dollar dominating finance?
+We have the world at our fingertips, convenience and cheaper prices, yet, in addition to the stressful lifestyle that international commerce forces on workers, “free trade” makes survival dependent on big monopolies, eliminates local systems and decreases access to and dependence on the land, manual work and community.
+Multinational corporations evade national laws, and Capitalism as we know it ensures dominance of the dollar.
+As the world “gets smaller,” it is important to ask ourselves, what is the impact of the dollar dominating economics?
 What are the unintended consequences of choosing the cheapest and most convenient products available?
-What is lost when replacing traditional products and customs with global trends?
+What is lost when replacing traditional products and customs with peddled trends?
 Who suffers by de-regulating marketing and manufacturing, (not to mention campaigning and lobbying)?
+Everybody, and those of us who outsource dirty work are to blame.
 Especially relevant today, how does dependence on international trade impact our ability to contain the spread of a lethal virus?
 How does worrying about things happening far away impact how we treat this, here, now?

 In fight or flight mode, people can no longer think clearly.
-It’s common knowledge that the US is a military superpower threatened by other military superpowers.
-Like the Simon and Garfunkle lyric, “I’d rather be a hammer than a nail.”
+It’s common knowledge that the US is a military superpower threatened by other military superpowers, like in the Simon and Garfunkle lyric, “I’d rather be a hammer than a nail.”
 With robust local culture, this would not be the case.
 Like healthy gut flora, diversity is mutually beneficial.
 I’d be policeman of the world rather than get invaded by a foreign regime, if I had to choose.
 That is my point.
 I DON’T. To overcome black and white, us and them, thinking is the lesson here.
 We don’t have control over anything, except, with training, what we think.
 When we think an enemy threatens us from beyond our reach, we are on a train speeding towards the edge of a cliff, mass extinction.
 In fact, inside and outside the train is all part of us.
 Consumption speeds us up.
 Contentment slows us down.
 Taking sides with all the identity politics in the corporate media, (me, me, me, what is different between us, how we collide) is a distraction to avoid the job of learning to be the brakes.
-Even if there is a right or wrong view of a situation, it doesn’t matter, if the problem is too big to have an effect.
+Even if there is a right or wrong view of a situation, it doesn’t matter, unless we address the problem and make an effect.
 We would be the problem if our enemy were someone we never met.
 We are the solution embodying acceptance, respect and kindness.
 Everything is connected.
 We are not helpless.
-We can stop causing harm within our own sphere.
+We can stop causing harm within our own physical sphere.